 In a spirit of social entrepreneurship, White took it upon himself to build two schools that would share one campus in the city of Flint.
 The project resulted in a new state-of-the-art home for the Michigan School for the Deaf, which is operated by the state of Michigan, and Powers Catholic High School.

 White is a graduate of Hobart College, where he studied architecture, economics, and urban planning.
 He is immediate past chair of the National Center for Family Philanthropy and the Sloan Museum governing council.
 He serves on the boards of the Charles Stewart Mott Foundation; The C.S.
-Harding Foundation; Isabel Foundation; Council on Foundations; United States Sugar Corporation; and Ayablu, a licensee of Burt’s Bees doing business as Burt’s Bees Baby.
+Harding Foundation; Isabel Foundation; Council of Michigan Foundations; Council on Foundations; United States Sugar Corporation; and Ayablu, a licensee of Burt’s Bees doing business as Burt’s Bees Baby.
 He also is a member of the University of Michigan–Flint’s advisory committee.

 He is married and the father of two children.